PoliticalGraveyard.com

 Symes, Lillian B. See Lillain Symes Clements

-SYMINGTON: See also Symington Phillips
+SYMINGTON: See also Symington Phillips — John N. Thorburn

-Symington, Fife, Jr. See John Fife Symington, Jr.
+Symington, Fife, Jr. See John Fife Symington Jr.

 Symington, Fife III See John Fife Symington III

-Symington, J. Fife, Jr. See John Fife Symington, Jr.
+Symington, J. Fife, Jr. See John Fife Symington Jr.

 Symington, James Wadsworth (b.
 1927) — also known as James W. Symington — of Clayton, St. Louis County, Mo.
 Born in Rochester, Monroe County, N.Y., September 28, 1927.
-Son of William Stuart Symington.
 Democrat.
-U.S. Representative from Missouri 2nd District, 1969-77.
+Lawyer; U.S. Representative from Missouri 2nd District, 1969-77; candidate for U.S. Senator from Missouri, 1976.
 Episcopalian.
 Member, American Bar Association.
-Still living as of 2009.
+Still living as of 2014.

 See also congressional biography — Govtrack.us page — Wikipedia article — NNDB dossier

-SYMMES (Soundex S520) — See also SAMES, SAMMIS, SEMMES, SIMES, SOMES, SYMES, SYMMS.
+SYMMES (Soundex S520) — See also CEYMES, SAMES, SAMMIS, SEMMES, SIMES, SOMES, SYMES, SYMMS.

-SYMMES: See also John Scott Harrison
+SYMMES: See also Anna Harrison

 Symmes, Ebenezer — of Concord, Merrimack County, N.H.
 Member of New Hampshire state senate 4th District, 1853-55.
 Burial location unknown.

 Symmes, Harrison Matthews, Jr. (b.
 1921) — Born in Wilmington, New Hanover County, N.C., November 11, 1921.
 Served in the U.S. Army during World War II; U.S. Ambassador to Jordan, 1967.
-Still living as of 1991.
+Presumed deceased.
+Burial location unknown.

 Symmes, John Cleves (1742-1814) — Born in Riverhead, Suffolk County, Long Island, N.Y., July 21, 1742.
 Served in the Continental Army during the Revolutionary War; associate justice of New Jersey state supreme court, 1777-87; Delegate to Continental Congress from New Jersey, 1785-86; justice of Northwest Territory supreme court, 1788-1802.
 Died in Cincinnati, Hamilton County, Ohio, February 26, 1814 (age 71 years, 220 days).
 Interment at Congress Green Cemetery, North Bend, Ohio; memorial monument at Ludlow Park, Cincinnati, Ohio.